Hand, Foot & Mouth Disease

 - Red spots on hands and feet.

 - Mouth ulcers.

 HFMD is very contagious, so ensure that you clean and disinfect common areas and surfaces in your home, including your child’s toys and pacifier.

-There’s no vaccine to protect you and your loved ones from HFMD, so you have to take matters into your own hands - by washing them even more than usual!
-Handwashing with disinfectant soap or using hand sanitiser — especially after using the bathroom, changing your child’s nappy, or before eating/preparing food — will improve hand hygiene and help to prevent germs spreading.
+There’s no vaccine to protect you and your loved ones from HFMD, so being proactive with your hygiene and health is important.
+Handwashing with germ protection soap or using hand sanitiser — especially after using the bathroom, changing your child’s nappy, or before eating/preparing food — will improve hand hygiene and help to prevent germs spreading.